-Home About Julian Monroe Fisher Expeditions passed and planned Gallery News Dispatch How to contact Julian Monroe Fisher Sponsors
+Home About Julian Monroe Fisher Expeditions passed and planned Gallery News Dispatch Sponsors How to contact Julian Monroe Fisher

 "The Chimpanzee is only one of the many species threatened with extinction in the wild; but he is, after all, our closest living relative and it would be tragic if when our grandchildren are grown the Chimpanzee exists only in the zoo and the labratory-a frightening thought, since for the most part the Chimpanzee in captivity is different from the magnificent creature we know so well in the wild."